 The curriculum at Alderbrook is based on an understanding that Drama is an art form with a discrete body of knowledge including conventions, history, skills and methods of working.
 Drama also fosters an understanding of continuity and change, and of the connections between different times and cultures.
 Learning experiences in Drama are provided which involve the intellect, emotions, imagination and body, and engage the whole person.
 Self-confidence, motivation and self-esteem are developed through the devising, workshopping, rehearsing and performing of individual and collaborative works.
 Here at Alderbrook, we have designed a curriculum that hopes to merge all aspects of the subject together, so that students reap the rewards, of not only the development of the whole person but also, equally important, the academic.

 Our Year 7 and 8 Curriculum draws on the contemporary drama and theatre practice of creating, performing and reflecting on drama.
 These practices are active, experiential, critical and reflective.
-Our Year 9 – 11 Curriculum is of course influenced and guided by the current examination pathway – AQA GCSE Drama.
+Our Year 9 – 11 Curriculum is of course influenced and guided by the current examination pathways – AQA GCSE Drama, BTEC Level 2 Technical Diploma in Performing Arts- Leading to AQA A Level Drama and Theatre.

 The Drama Department is housed primarily within a modern purpose built Arts Centre, ‘The Edge’.
 It houses a black box theatre (The Gantry), changing rooms, an ICT suite, costume store, box office, foyer and bar area, and dance studio.
 Drama also makes use of another studio in the Main school building, along with Malley Hall.